Published: November 24, 2021

 Place your pan on a baking sheet, and bake for 10 minutes.
 Then set it aside to cool on a wire rack.

 Turn the heat to medium, and let it come to a slow boil, stirring constantly.
 It will take about 8-10 minutes for the mixture to boil, so be patient.
 Once it boils, keep stirring for about 1 minute, until it’s just beginning to thicken, then remove from heat.
+If there are any small clumps from the cornstarch, you can strain the filling with a metal sieve to remove them.

 Top with vegan whipped cream, and enjoy!